wallarm/product-documentation/include/kubernetes-sidecar-container/values-wallarm-description-4.0.md

   # Request filtration mode:
   # "off" to disable request processing
   # "monitoring" to process but not block requests
-  # "safe_blocking" to block malicious requests originated from greylisted IPs
+  # "safe_blocking" to block malicious requests originated from graylisted IPs
   # "block" to process all requests and block the malicious ones
   mode: "block"
   # Amount of memory in GB for request analytics data,